Proactive Vs Reactive: When To Replace Your HVAC System

 What is a reactive replacement?
 Essentially, it just means waiting until your HVAC system fails to replace it.
 You know the old phrase, “If it ain’t broke, don’t fix it,” this is the mentality that many have, and reasonably so.
 Why spend money on something that’s still working?
 Here are some of the difficulties you might encounter when working on a reactive timeline:

-HVAC breakdowns are very common in the summer, and that means HVAC contractors will be swamped with repairs and replacements, potentially right when you need someone out in an emergency.
+HVAC breakdowns are very common in the summer, meaning HVAC contractors will be swamped with repairs and replacements, potentially right when you need someone in an emergency.
 Consider how long you’re willing to live in your home without cool air while it’s broken.

 Will You Get A Good Deal?

-When your system breaks down, you don’t really have the luxury of shopping around for a good deal or fully exploring all of the options and particulars about what you want in a new system.
-You’ll be looking for the first available contractor who can install something to cool you off now, and because you don’t have the ability to take your time and determine what you really need and want, you might end up with a sub-par system.
+When your system breaks down, you don’t have the luxury of shopping around for a good deal or fully exploring all of the options and particulars about what you want in a new system.
+You’ll be looking for the first available contractor who can install something to cool you off now, and because you can’t take your time and determine what you really need and want, you might end up with a sub-par system.

-Proactive is a thought-out, planned replacement that allows you the ability to research and select the options you desire in a system, to choose a contractor you trust to install it, and to ensure that you have the funds in place to purchase the system without the stress of an emergency install.
+Proactive is a thought-out, planned replacement that allows you to research and select the options you desire in a system, to choose a contractor you trust to install it, and to ensure that you have the funds to purchase the system without the stress of an emergency installation.

-When your HVAC system breaks down, it’s a stressful, inconvenient, and expensive issue to handle.
-Choosing a more proactive approach helps you to avoid that unnecessary stress and can actually save you money in the long-run.
+When your HVAC system breaks down, it’s a stressful, inconvenient, and expensive issue.
+Choosing a more proactive approach helps you avoid that unnecessary stress and can save you money in the long run.
 If you’ve got an old clunker, chances are it’s costing you quite a bit to run, whereas newer models are built to be more efficient.
 Proactive replacement will help you save money, time, and stress…and that might just be worth it!